Where to eat in New York – A short guide for first timers

 At Estela, the industrial interior is as hot as the eclectic dishes inspired by Mediterranean food.
 Creative snacks are served in small dishes, perfect for sharing, and the restaurant is especially famous for its impressive wine menu.

 According to Zagat, Estela is a hit among food and restaurant bloggers and has a full house every single night.

 You’ll find it at: 47 East Houston Street, NoLita

 You can’t go to New York without eating pizza.
 It’s the law.
 Well, not really, but the slices at Kesté Pizza & Vino are enough to make you want to keep coming back for more.
-This cool joint serves traditional pizza straight out of Naples, with creamy buffalo mozzarella and prosciutto.
+Unlike the thick, deep-dish style pizzas you’d find in Chicago, most places in New York serve thin-based, traditional pies.
+And this cool joint serves pizza straight out of Naples, with creamy buffalo mozzarella and prosciutto.
 An absolute must for pizza lovers.

 You’ll find it at: 271 Bleecker Street, West Village and 66 Gold Street, Financial District